What are the study hours?

 Self Study: As we work through the course, we provide some notes for students who are also encouraged to find their own sources of information.
 We actively encouraged students to meet with colleagues or graduates of the college and other acupuncture therapists to practice practical techniques.
 Particularly point location and pulse taking since these skills are all about consistent practice.

 Students are understandably always concerned about exams and we aim to schedule these into the course in a way that gives enough time for preparation.
 We currently assess in the following way:

-We have provided a of our assessment methods and how the process will be carried out.
+We have provided a full break-down of our assessment methods and how the process will be carried out.

 Once you have completed our acupuncture course and passed all the relevant assessments, you will graduate with a Certification of Competence to Practice.
 This will enable you to obtain insurance and work legally as an acupuncture therapist in the UK.
 This may or may not be acceptable in other countries and potential students are advised to research this in advance.

 Note that enrolment on our acupuncture course will not normally qualify you for a student visa in the UK as this is a part time course.

 Once the course has been completed, acupuncture students will be able to work as a professional acupuncturist having developed and gained knowledge, practical skills and practitioner awareness.
 This will enable you to take a case, make a diagnosis and then plan and carry out effective acupuncture treatments for patients in the UK, in a caring, professional and healing environment.